joinemm/homepage/content/grafana-github-login.md

 };
 ```

-In the `server` section, it's important to set a domain name and change the `root_url` if you are running Grafana behind a reverse proxy, as by default tries using http with port 3000 as the redirect url for auth <https://github.com/grafana/grafana/issues/11817#issuecomment-387131608>
+In the `server` section, it's important to set a domain name and change the `root_url` if you are running Grafana behind a reverse proxy, as by default tries using http with port 3000 as the redirect url for auth.
+Read more [here](https://github.com/grafana/grafana/issues/11817#issuecomment-387131608)

 `"auth.github"` this is where we configure the Github auth.
 You can fill in your `client_id` and `client_secret` that you saved earlier.
-I have defined them as [sops](https://github.com/Mic92/sops-nix?tab=readme-ov-file#templates) secrets, and Grafana can read them from the files at `/run/secrets` by using `$__file{/path/to/file}`.
+I have defined them as [sops](https://github.com/Mic92/sops-nix) secrets, and Grafana can read them from the files at `/run/secrets` by using `$__file{}`.

 The access control comes next.
 The Github organization where I've installed this app is called `miso-bot`, and I'm only allowing people within this org to log in. `role_attribute_path` defines what Grafana roles the users should get.
 Here I have created a simple check to give myself the `GrafanaAdmin` role.
 For a more granular permission check, you could use something like: